Social Media

 Arts and Crafts: An artistic design movement that began in the late 1800s by jewelry designers who felt that their work should look handmade.
 Although some pieces were made of gold, silver was more commonly used to emphasize the craftsmanship of the piece rather than the intrinsic value of the components.
 Pieces purposely look hand-made, incorporating hammer marks and using less expensive stones like moonstone, mother of pearl, agates, or amber in simple cabochon settings.
 The Arts and Crafts movement also revived the art of enamel work.

 Aurora Borealis: The term "aurora borealis" is Latin and means "Northern Lights".
-Aurora borealis rhinestones are glass stones that have a special iridescent coating that shines with many colors (iridescent).
+Aurora borealis rhinestones are glass stones that have a special iridescent coating that shines with a rainbow of colors.